 - Ensure confidential information can be viewed only by those that need to see it and safely hidden from those who don’t

-- Ease of on-boarding for new sites, common backbone and simple user interface – improve user adherence to a streamlined process
+- Ease of on-boarding for new sites, common backbone and simple user interface – improve user adherence to a simplified process

 - Common standards for assets across the enterprise – governance and control to meet organisational asset management strategies and best practice

 - Increased purchasing power by buying for the group instead of ‘site by site’ – cost savings